Rich Vogler: Racing career

 Vogler was the National Alliance of Midget Auto Racing (NAMAR) midget champion in 1973.
 He won the midget car track championships at the Indianapolis Speedrome in 1984 and 1985.
 He won the Fireman Nationals midget car race at Angell Park Speedway in 1985.
 Vogler became the first driver to win the USAC Sprint Car and Midget championships in the same year (1980).
 He won USAC National Sprint Car Series championships in 1980 and 1989, USAC National Midget Series championships in 1978, 1980, 1983, 1986, and 1988.

-He won numerous major national events: the Hut Hundred eight times, the 4-Crown Nationals midget car event four times, the Copper Classic twice, the Hoosierdome Invitational twice, the WWRA Florida Winter Nationals in 1983, and the Night Before the 500 once.
-In 1987 he won the inaugural Chili Bowl Midget Nationals race.
+Vogler won numerous major national events: the Hut Hundred eight times, the 4-Crown Nationals midget car event four times, the Copper Classic twice, the Hoosierdome Invitational twice, the WWRA Florida Winter Nationals in 1983, and the Night Before the 500 once.
+In 1987, he won the inaugural Chili Bowl Midget Nationals race.

 Vogler finished seventeenth in his only NASCAR Busch Series start at the North Carolina Speedway in Rockingham in 1988.

 Career summary

 His 134 wins (95 Midget, 35 Sprint, and four Silver Crown wins) in national events is second only to A. J. Foyt's 169.
-Vogler had 170 total USAC wins, and won over 200 "outlaw" (non-USAC) midget races.
+Vogler had 170 total USAC wins, and won over two-hundred "outlaw" (non-USAC) midget races.

 Indianapolis 500 Participation

-Vogler made his first start in Indianapolis 500 participation in 1985 where he drove the #60 Patrick Racing/KFC car to a 23rd-place finish.
+Vogler made his first start in Indianapolis 500 participation in 1985 where he drove the No. 60 Patrick Racing/Jonathan Byrd car to a 23rd-place finish.
 He would make consecutive starts at Indy from then on, up until 1990.
-During most of his IndyCar tenure he was sponsored by KFC, whom he had a longtime professional relationship with.
+During most of his IndyCar tenure he was sponsored by the Byrd whom he had a longtime professional relationship.

-In 1988, Vogler was running 20+ laps down in the race when he waived his position to former Formula 1 champion Emerson Fittipaldi.
+In 1988, Vogler was running over twenty laps down in the race when he waived his position to former Formula 1 champion Emerson Fittipaldi.
 USAC, however, did not see Vogler waive Fittipaldi by, and, as a result, they penalized Fittipaldi two laps.
 When Vogler got word of Fittipaldi's penalty, he went up to USAC to testify for him, calling the penalty "unjust."
 The following morning, in part because of Vogler's testimony, the penalty was overturned and Fittipaldi was credited with the runner-up position.